 Kala Pharmaceuticals (KALA) Receives a Buy from Wedbush

-Currently, the analyst consensus on Kala Pharmaceuticals is a Strong Buy with an average price target of $20.80, which is a 162.0% upside from current levels.
-In a report issued on September 21, H.C.
-Wainwright also reiterated a Buy rating on the stock with a $17.00 price target.
+Kala Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $20.80, a 177.0% upside from current levels.
+In a report issued on September 17, Northland Securities also assigned a Buy rating to the stock with a $17.00 price target.

 See today’s analyst top recommended stocks >>